B1nus/minitron/README.md

 # Minitron
-Transform your Prusa Mini into a Upside down CoreXY printer.
+Turn your Prusa Mini into an upside-down CoreXY 3D Printer.

 ![Screenshot of the positron CAD project](https://github.com/B1nus/minitron/blob/main/Images/CAD-dark.png)

-# Why Upside Down
+# Why Upside Down?
 Because it looks cool. ;)

 We can implement CoreXY without needing a frame, which means you don't need to buy extrusions for this mod.
 The lower center of mass should also help with stability and ringing.
 Another bonus are the 4 extra centimeters of print height.

-# WARNING
+# WARNING!
-This project is not close to being finished.
+This project is far from being finished.
 I have yet to print the parts for the first prototype, please bear with me.

 # BOM (Bill of Materials)
 ### Needed